 The COVID-19 pandemic has seen a massive increase in online communications, replacing face-to-face meetings and events.
 Whether it’s a multinational corporation or your Parent Club, we’ve all adapted to new methods of communication.
-Some parents who are working from home may be all too familiar with online communication tools such as Zoom.
-Others will still find them challenging.
-Even once face-to-face meetings are allowed again, some Parent Clubs may choose to run some meetings online.
+Even if face-to-face meetings are possible, some Parent Clubs may choose to run some meetings online for convenience.
 Each club will need to weigh the pros and cons of online meetings.
 You could try running some online and some face-to-face and see what works for your members.

 - You can run your regular Parent Club meetings online using a videoconferencing tool such as Zoom.
 Some parents will actually prefer online meetings since they don’t have to travel.